 Japan has three different types of parking lots: flat parking lots, self-run parking lots, and machine-run parking lots.

 Flat Parking Lots

-A parking lot established in unused land instead of building a parking lot.
+This is a parking lot established on unused land instead of building a parking lot.

 Self-run Parking Lots